World on brink of trade war as US slaps tariffs on allies - Journal du Cameroun

 Brussels has previously threatened to slap tariffs on US products including bourbon, motorcycles and blue jeans.

-But the EU’s foreign policy chief Federica Mogherini insisted Friday that the EU was “not at war with anyone”.
+While Europe’s freign policy chief Federica Mogherini insisted that the EU was “not at war with anyone”, the bloc’s trade commissioner Cecilia Malmstrom said Brussels would challenge the tariffs at the WTO.

-The European Union was “a peace project, including on trade”, Mogherini said.
+“If players in the world don’t stick to the rule book, the system might collapse.
+That is why we are challenging the US and China at the WTO,” Malmstrom told a news briefing in Brussels.

 French President Macron told Trump in a telephone call that the tariffs were “illegal” and said Europe would respond in a “firm and proportionate manner”.